 Our annual Mother's Day tea party this year was a library theme.
 To set the tone for our party I converted our China hutch into a library book display case.
 To accomplish this I asked Mr. Wonderful to remove the two front doors so that the contents inside would be more visible.
 Once that was done I removed everything from the four shelves in the middle section so that I could create a little library.

+Then I gathered some of our old books, tea cups and saucers, assorted flowers and our Scrabble game and went to work.
+The display was coming together but it seemed to need a little something else so I cut a bunch of paper circles, sewed them together on my sewing machine which turned them into a little banner and then hung them behind the books.
+It was just what it needed.
 The book display looked great however the shelves on both sides were still full of dishes which you could see through the glass doors and distracted from the focal point in the center.
 I wasn't keen on taking everything out though and had been putting it off for a couple days when it finally occurred to me to cover the windows with book pages instead.
 So, with a little tape and a bunch of pages I went to work.
 It didn't take long at all but I thought it still needed a little something else so I made some more banners.
 This time I made the circles slightly larger than the ones in the middle and then punched holes in the top and used cotton string to thread them together.
 Now the library book display was definitely the focal point.

 Next I made a couple cute book page topiaries for the tables.